 - By failing to contest inadequately justified dogmas, we risk advancing solutions that have no effect.
 For example, if a particular inequality does not result primarily from prejudice, and we engage in prejudice reduction efforts, we will fail to reduce that inequality.

-- Promoters of these orthodoxies often create an environment of intolerance for diversity of ideas and dissent in the very institution in which free exchange of ideas is its raison d’etre.
-Free speech and the exploration of unsettling ideas is threatened on many campuses If you think that goes too far, look at this post regarding the extent to which people have been intimidated by campus protests, and this post about Jon Haidt’s experience about his experiences at a high school.
+- Promoters of orthodoxies often create an environment of intolerance for diversity of ideas and dissent in the very institution in which free exchange of ideas is its raison d’etre.
+Free speech and the exploration of unsettling ideas is threatened on many campuses If you think that goes too far, look at this post regarding the extent to which people have been intimidated by campus protests, and this post about Jon Haidt’s experience at a high school.

 Heterodox Academy includes active and respected scholars from across the social sciences and related disciplines (such as law).
 We are a mix of progressives, conservatives, libertarians, and centrists who have coalesced around the need to create a credible counterforce to entrenched orthodoxies.
 John Stuart Mill spoke for us all back in 1859, in On Liberty:

 He who knows only his own side of the case knows little of that.
 His reasons may be good, and no one may have been able to refute them.
 But if he is equally unable to refute the reasons on the opposite side, if he does not so much as know what they are, he has no ground for preferring either opinion… Nor is it enough that he should hear the opinions of adversaries from his own teachers, presented as they state them, and accompanied by what they offer as refutations.
 He must be able to hear them from persons who actually believe them…he must know them in their most plausible and persuasive form.